ssurajs-tech/Kubernetes_Suraj-/Deploy mern app/Kubernetes_arch.md

 ### Controller Manager

 Imagine a bunch of small robots that continuously monitor the cluster to make sure everything is running smoothly.
 If something goes wrong (e.g., a Pod crashes), they work to fix it, ensuring the cluster state matches your desired state.
+Make sure that actual state of cluster matches the desired state.
+Two possible choices for controller manager:
+				a.
+If k8s on cloud, then it will be cloud-controller-manager.
+				b.
+If k8s on non-cloud then it will be kube-controller-manager

+				Components on master that runs controller:-
+		a.
+Node controller   : for checking with the cloud providers to determine of a node has been detected in the cloud after id stops responding.
+		b.
+Route controller  : responsible for setting up network, routes on your cloud.
+		c.
+Service controller: responsible for load balancers on your cloud against services of type load balancers.
+		d.
+Volume controller : for creating, attaching and mounting volumes and interacting with the cloud provider to orchestrate volume.

 ### Cloud Controller Manager